enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 **/.env-*
 !**/.env-*.example
 ```
 This setup ensures that real secrets remain untracked, while providing version-controlled templates for reproducibility and onboarding.
-However, care must still be taken to avoid accidental leaks.

 ## Production Deployment
 This section guides DevOps engineers through the process of deploying the system to a production environment.
 It covers the essential steps, prerequisites, and configuration details for launching all services on a production server.